Professional Surveying Space Weather Report

 Key Findings

-• RTK GNSS performance expected to degrade with initialization delays >3 min and accuracy errors >5 cm
+• RTK GNSS performance expected to be nominal, with initialization times under 1 minute and accuracy within 1-2 cm.

 Current Space Weather Conditions